approvals/ApprovalTests.Swift/docs/reference/reporters.md

 ## Supported Diff Tools

-The `ReportWithDiffTool` is a chain of possible reporters to find the first option installed on your system.
+`ReportWithDiffTool` is a chain of possible reporters to find the first option installed on your system.
 Currently, the search goes in this order:

-snippet reporters
+snippet: reporters

 ---